Robotv2/PlaceholderAnnotationProcessor/README.md

     }
 ```

-**Finally, register your expansion to the PlaceholderAnnotationProcessor AND PlaceholderAPI**
+**Finally, register your expansion to PlaceholderAnnotationProcessor AND PlaceholderAPI**

 ```java
 MyCustomPlaceholder myCustomPlaceholder = new MyCustomPlaceholder(processor);